 This training should be both lecture and practical instruction.

-According to OSHA standards, training can be provided by an outside consultant, however you – as the employer - must provide evidence of classroom and practical training.
+According to OSHA standards, an outside consultant can provide training.
+However, as the employer, you must provide evidence of classroom and practical training.
 You’ll also have to confirm that your operators are competent and safe.

 Evaluations must be completed after the initial training to verify that employees have acquired the necessary knowledge to operate a forklift.